jordan-tuinman/positively/README.md

-## Final group project from my time at Dev Academy
+## Final group project from Dev Academy

 Completed this app within 7 days, in a team of 6 people, all of us students from the bootcamp.
 My role was as the Product Owner, as the concept came from an idea I had.